What to Know About the Surge in Coronavirus Outside China

 Most passengers have been allowed to leave the ship—many for chartered flights home, where they are undergoing another 14-day quarantine.
 The crew, however, remains on board.

-Off the ship, Japan has at least 147 diagnosed with the virus and one death.
+Off the ship, Japan has at least 147 people diagnosed with the virus and one death.
 One cluster involves a Jan.
 22 river cruise in Tokyo organized by an independent taxi drivers’ union.
 Eleven people from the boat were infected, and a number of cases in the country were linked back to those who caught the virus on the boat.
 In another cluster, four people from the central prefecture of Aichi were infected after traveling back from Hawaii.
 Katsunobu Kato, Japan’s health minister, said last week that the country had entered a “new phase” of the outbreak.

 United States